toshi0607/Go-FAQ-Japanese-Edition/original.md

 Repetition ( `foo.Foo* myFoo = new(foo.Foo)`) is reduced by
 simple type derivation using the `:=` declare-and-initialize construct.
-And perhaps most radically, there is no type hierarchy: types just _are_, they don't have to announce their relationships.
-These simplifications allow Go to be expressive yet comprehensible without sacrificing, well, sophistication.
+And perhaps most radically, there is no type hierarchy: types just _are_, they don’t have to announce their relationships.
+These simplifications allow Go to be expressive yet comprehensible without sacrificing productivity.

 Another important principle is to keep the concepts orthogonal.
 Methods can be implemented for any type; structures represent data while